intel/llvm/xptifw/doc/XPTI_Framework.md

 ![XPTI Architecture](xpti_arch.png)

-In the above diagram, the interactions between a sample application and library that have been instrumented with XPTI API, the XPTI dispatcher and the subscriber loaded by the dispatcher.
-All API calls made by the application and the library go to the static library in this diagram and if `XPTI_TRACE_ENABLE` is not enabled or if the path to the dispatcher is not provided in the environment variable `XPTI_FRAMEWORK_DISPATCHER`, then the calls to the static library return immediately.
+The above diagram describes the dependencies and/or the interactions between a sample application or library that has been instrumented with XPTI API, the XPTI dispatcher and the subscriber loaded by the dispatcher.
+All API calls made by the application and the library go to the static library in this diagram and if `XPTI_TRACE_ENABLE` is not enabled or if the path to the dispatcher is not provided in the environment variable `XPTI_FRAMEWORK_DISPATCHER`, then the calls to the static library `xptiTraceEnabled()` return immediately.

 In the case both these variables are enabled, then the calls will be forwarded to the dynamic library which will attempt to load the subscribers pointed to by the environment variable `XPTI_SUBSCRIBERS`.
-The hypothetical trace data captured by the subscriber is shown as well under the `Resulting trace data` part of the diagram.
+The hypothetical trace data captured by the subscriber is shown as well under the `Resulting trace data` part of the above diagram.

 ### The Dispatcher